Fallacies of definition: Obscurity

 Definitions can go wrong by using ambiguous, obscure, or figurative language.
 This can lead to circular definitions.
 Definitions should be defined in the most prosaic form of language to be understood, as failure to elucidate provides fallacious definitions.
 Figurative language can also be misinterpreted.
 For example, golden eyes in a biography may lead the reader to think that the person was fictional.

 An example of obscurity is Samuel Johnson's definition for oats: "A grain, which in England is generally given to horses, but in Scotland supports the people."
 The thing defined (oats) should be pointed out rather than remain obscure.
-(Of course, this was not seriously intended as a definition of oats but as an ironic comment on the social, cultural, and financial differences between England and Scotland.)

 Mutual exclusivity

 The definition completely excludes what is being defined.
 For example, a cow might be defined as a flying animal with no legs.
 In reality a cow has legs and cannot fly, but this example claims to define a cow using a definition that is opposite to what a cow actually is.
 "Cow" and "flying animal with no legs" are mutually exclusive to each other: they cannot refer to the same thing.